 You can see that the ENFP extraverts intuition and thinking, and introverts feeling and sensing.
 The top two ovals you see are the dominant and auxiliary functions.
 The bottom two functions are the tertiary and inferior functions.

-If you are a J personality type then you show the world (extravert) your top judging function (thinking or feeling).
+If you are a J personality type then you show the world (extravert) either thinking or feeling in your dominant or auxiliary position.

-If you’re a P personality type then you show the world (extravert) your top perceiving function (sensing or intuition).
+If you’re a P personality type then you show the world (extravert) either sensing or intuition in your dominant or auxiliary position.

 Let’s clear up some misconceptions